 - A wet brine is a water, salt, and sugar solution with your own flavor mix that you submerge the bird in for 24 hours.

 - Over brining can cause the cells to break down, so don’t brine for too long.
 A wet brine adds amazing flavor and moisture.
 Since your fridge will be full of food for the next day we use a big bucket or pot (pic above) with a food safe bag to place our brine mixture in and keep it in a large cooler with ice or even your garage if it’s cold enough in there.

 - Read this post for our trusted go-to method for How to Brine a Turkey.

 It is done when it reaches the appropriate temperature — 165 degrees throughout.

-- Usually for a 12 – 14 pound bird you can expect 3 – 4 hours at our ideal temperature of 275.
-If you are done early?
-No sweat, store your bird in a cooler (without ice), it will act like a warmer for hours and allow the juices to distribute in the meat.
+- Usually for a 12 – 14 pound bird you can expect 3 – 4 hours at our ideal cooking temperature of 275 F. If you are done early?
+No sweat.
+Store your bird in a cooler (without ice).
+It will act like a warmer for hours and allow the juices to distribute in the meat.